-This blog will help you decide where to stay in Savannah for the first time, without a car, for family, couples, as well as the safest places to stay in Savannah.
+This blog will help you decide Where to stay in Savannah first time, without a car.
+I’ll also give you the best areas in Savannah for tourists (include map and video), the best hotels in Savannah for all budgets, and the safest places to stay in Savannah.

 Savannah is a coastal city with an amazing history, located in Georgia and separated from South Carolina by the Savannah River.
 Its population of around 150,000 is proud of its beautiful city that dates back to the first half of the 18th Century.